 The 119-page report is based on case studies from 16 organizations that have embraced Agile while also caring about user experience.
-Further adding to the empirical evidence in the report are the findings from surveying 174 professionals.
+Further adding to the empirical evidence in the report are the findings from surveying hundreds of professionals.

 This 2nd edition contains additional case studies, increasing from 12 to 16.

 If you already own the 1st edition of this report, should you buy the 2nd edition?
 Probably not, because the main conclusions in the first edition were confirmed in Study Two (though some were refined or extended in the new edition).

 Purchase an individual license if the report or video will only be used by one person.

 Customers who choose an individual license are not authorized to share the report or video with anyone else, or post it to any internal or external file server, website, or intranet.
 Individual License Terms

 Purchase a group license if the report or video will be used by multiple people within your organization.

 Customers who choose a group license are authorized to post the report or video on internal file servers or intranets and make it available to others within the organization.
 The group license does not grant permission to make the report/video available to people not employed by your organization, the general public, or to post it to a publicly accessible website or file server.
 Group License Terms×